Stuycs-K/project03-final-09-avrahamim/DEVLOG.md

 ### 2025-01-13 - User Interface
-Wrote client to server communication via pipes - 0.5 hrs Wrote client-side operations - reading from stdin and processing data
+Wrote client to server communication via pipes - 0.5 hrs Wrote client-side operations - reading from stdin and processing data 0.5 hrs

+### 2025-01-14 - Shared Memory Restructuring
+Wrote winning and losing code--telling the players whether they won or lost, what to do if that happens.
+0.75 hrs Used shared memory to indicate result to players - 0.2 hrs